Browse by Medical Category

 Associate Professor of Systems Biology, Harvard Medical SchoolAssistant Pathologist, Massachusetts General Hospital

 I study the dynamics of human pathophysiologic processes by developing mechanistic mathematical descriptions of complex human disease phenotypes and how they change over time.
-The research combines medical insight, dynamic systems theory, and experiments utilizing microfluidics, video processing, flow cytometry, simulation, and large-scale analysis of medical databases in pursuit of two goals: (1) advancing fundamental understanding of the dynamics of human pathophysiology, and (2) improving patient diagnosis, monitoring, and treatment.
+The research combines medical insight, dynamical systems theory, and experiments utilizing microfluidics, video processing, flow cytometry, simulation, and large-scale analysis of medical databases in pursuit of two goals: (1) advancing fundamental understanding of human pathophysiologic process and their dynamics, and (2) improving patient diagnosis, monitoring, and treatment.

 I am developing a mathematical model of vaso-occlusion in sickle cell disease by combining theory from fluid mechanics with experiments using patient samples flowing in microfluidic devices under controlled conditions.
 With collaborators, I have developed a way to stop and start the flow of sickle cell blood in a network of silicone polymer channels by changing only the oxygen concentration.
 I hope to understand the physical determinants of in vitro vaso-occlusion and to explore their relevance to clinical management and intervention.